Skip to content

 . ^ $ * + ? { } [ ] \ | ( )

-[ABC]Matches either of A or B or C
+[ABC]Matches either A, B, or C

-[A-Z]Matches either of A to Z
+[A-Z]Matches any uppercase letter from A to Z

 \wMatches any alphanumeric character, equivalent to [a-zA-Z0-9_]